-You must make your deposits with an authorized financial institution (e.g., a commercial bank that is qualified to accept Federal tax deposits).
+You must make your deposits with an authorized financial institution (for example, a commercial bank that is qualified to accept federal tax deposits).
 To avoid a possible penalty, do not mail deposits directly to the IRS.
 Records of your deposits will be sent to the IRS for crediting to your business accounts.

 Electronic deposit requirement.
-You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2001 if:
+You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using EFTPS in 2005 if:

-- The total deposits of such taxes in 1999 were more than \$200,000 or - You were required to use EFTPS in 2000.
+Your total deposits of such taxes in 2003 were more than \$200,000 or

-The Electronic Federal Tax Payment System (EFTPS) must be used to make electronic deposits.
-If you are required to make deposits using EFTPS and use Form 8109 instead, you may be subject to a 10% penalty.
+You were required to use EFTPS in 2004.

-Taxpayers who are not required to make electronic deposits may voluntarily participate in EFTPS.
-To enroll in or get more information about EFTPS, call 1-800-555-4477 or 1-800-945-8400.
+If you are required to use EFTPS and use Form 8109 instead, you may be subject to a 10% penalty.
+If you are not required to use EFTPS, you may participate voluntarily.
+To enroll in or get more information about EFTPS, call 1-800-555-4477 or 1-800-945-8400; or to enroll online, visit the EFTPS website at www.eftps.gov.

-For deposits made by EFTPS to be on time, you must initiate the transaction at least one business CAUTION day before the date the deposit is due.
+For deposits made by EFTPS to be on time, you must initiate the transaction at least one business AUTION day before the date the deposit is due.